wasiur/wasiur.github.io/index.md

 ## News

-1. I am organising a one-day <a href="https://www.rss.org.uk/">Royal Statistical Society (RSS)</a> workshop on "Probability and stochastics with applications to biology" on the 16th of May 2025.
+1. Along with <a href="https://www.math.cit.tum.de/math/personen/wissenschaftliches-personal/callegaro-alice/">Alice Callegaro</a>, I am co-organising a one-day <a href="https://www.rss.org.uk/">Royal Statistical Society (RSS)</a> workshop on "Probability and stochastics with applications to biology" on the 16th of May 2025.
 More information available <a href="https://rss.org.uk/training-events/events/events-2025/section-groups/probability-and-stochastics-with-applications-to-b/#eventoverview">here</a>.
 Please join us if you are interested in the topic.
 1. I will be teaching at the "Stochastic Reaction Networks" summer school in Italy this year.
 More information available <a href="https://constrained.polito.it/stochastic-reaction-networks-summer-school/">here</a>.